wtjwtjwtjwtj/ButterDOS/README.md

 # ButterDOS
 A port of the Butterscotch runner specifically built for DOS.
 Little note, this was tested ONLY with FreeDOS T2609 and HDPMI32i.
 I am planning on adding a patch compatible with CWSDPMI after this releases.
-# THIS IS NOT RELEASED YET
+# THIS IS CLOSE TO RELEASE
-There is a good amount of bugs, like no sound effects, stretching 4:3 games to 16:9, many slowdowns on 2010 cpus, I will release this when the sound effects are fixed.
-I will release a patch to focus on optimization next.
+There is a good amount of bugs, and I am currently working on optimizations due to sound effects being fixed.
+Still runs weird on a 486, so I'm working on that.
 # Original README

 <div align="center">